 Staffing and Equipment Needs

-Open a PDF of the entire Program Overview and Evaluation section (Section 1) of the draft Master Plan Update.
+Open a PDF of the entire Program Overview and Evaluation section (Section 1) of the Adopted 2021 Storm and Surface Water Master Plan Update.

 Section 2 identifies major drainage and natural environment, retrofit, replacement, and other projects that are appropriate and fundable within the 2021-2025 planning period.